Registration

 Does My Child Need a Physical?

-Your child must have a valid physical stamp from the doctor before starting Camp.
+Your child must have a valid physical stamp from the doctor before starting camp.
 Please visit our registration page for our MEDICAL FORM or submit your own.

 What Is Legacy Policy on Medications?

-If your child has an asthma pump, they can use it during Camp, and campers should be able to administer medications themselves.
+If your child has an asthma pump, they can use it during camp, and campers should be able to administer medications themselves.
 During registration, the camp director will discuss any medication concerns with you on a case-by-case basis.

 We understand that every child is different and all families have the same common interest, for their child to have an enjoyable, safe summer.
 We require that if your child has an IEP, it be uploaded so our membership office and our summer staff understand how to serve your child best.
 IEPs allow us to see how your child may communicate with peers or need additional guidance and support during the summer.